 The qualification process helps ensure that your district or club understands your financial responsibilities, including stewardship, and is prepared to take them on.
 Qualification must be completed each year.

 Becoming qualified is simple.
 Your district governor, governor-elect, and Rotary Foundation chair should:

-- Read through the district qualification memorandum of understanding (MOU) on the grants application tool, answer a series of questions, and agree to the MOU
+- Read through the district qualification memorandum of understanding (MOU) in the Grant Center, answer a series of questions, and agree to the MOU

 - Conduct grant management seminars for clubs

 You can return to review the document and the additional content provided as often as you like.
 And you may also set additional qualification requirements for clubs.

 If your club wishes to apply for global grants, your president and president-elect must: